Decriminalize

 America does not know how to party without ruining it and making a pleasurable

-bad shape. junkies, diseased etc. no one chooses that life unless they are
+very bad shape. junkies, diseased etc. no one chooses that life unless they

-desperate. making it legal makes no difference. desperate women will still go
+are desperate. making it legal makes no difference. desperate women will still

-may be pigs. and the shelf life of a hooker is pretty limited. no one wants
+just may be pigs. and the shelf life of a hooker is pretty limited. no one

-hookers in their neighborhoods. the best thing that can happen is a few months
+wants hookers in their neighborhoods. the best thing that can happen is a

-in jail to get clean and nourished and, maybe, helped in some meaningful way.
+few months in jail to get clean and nourished and, maybe, helped in some meaningful

-time and money would be better spent locking them up and then figuring out a way
+way. time and money would be better spent locking them up and then figuring

 He is one of the leading activists for the decrim of street hookers movement